stevenpencle/D6-LOA/README.md

 - **Staff** The object type returned by the _StaffService_.
 - **{Your Entities}** Entities that represent the business domain of your application.

 **A note about application state:** It is critically important that there is a single source of truth (or single representation of state) in the application.
 Having multiple representations of the same state is the primary cause of application bugs and unnecessary complexity.
 There are three tiers where state must be managed in an application, the data store (Azure SQL), the application server (.NET Core application), and the client (Angular application).
-Since these are separate state representations in distributed applications, it is the developr's responsibility to have only a single represenation of state in each tier and to keep them synchronized.
-The _Domain_ model is the representation of state for the application, and _Entity Framework_ is the framework used to keep the state synchronzed between the data store and application server.
+Since these are separate state representations in distributed applications, it is the developer's responsibility to have only a single representation of state in each tier and to keep them synchronized.
+The _Domain_ model is the representation of state for the application, and _Entity Framework_ is the framework used to keep the state synchronized between the data store and application server.
 We will discuss how state is managed in the client application later in the _service stores_ section.

 ##### Model: Security